stanford-rc/bookstack/README.md

 Once you have a SAML key and certificate, load them into Vault, so they can be picked up in the VM.

 Finally, make a note of your certificate's end date.
-You'll need it later in the first-time setup process.
+The date is provided in both human-readable form (for entry into a calendar reminder or other notification program), and in the form that you'll need to insert in to SAML metadata.

 ## Fetching secrets from Vault into the VM